aakash-dec7/Model-Evolution-Engine/README.md

   4. If the execution completes without errors and meets predefined performance criteria, the reward increases by 10 points.

-  5. The original file is restored from the backup, and the backup is deleted.
+  5. The original file is restored from the backup, and the backup is removed.

 **Stage 3: DVC Pipeline Execution**